Entry into this course is based on an applicant’s previous study, demonstrated knowledge and skills, and/or work history.

 - Applicants are recommended to attend a course information session

 - Satisfactory completion of VCE, with a minimum score of 20 for English or 25 in EAL and satisfactory score for Units 1 and 2 in Maths or

-- ACSF Exit Level 4, or above, in both Reading and Numeracy as determined by an online literacy and numeracy test issued by Swinburne Online.
+- ACSF Exit Level 3 (working at Level 4), or above, in both Reading and Numeracy as determined by an online literacy and numeracy test issued by Swinburne Online.

 English language requirements